Microsoft Negotiations

 CIOs should be aware of where those costs come in and how to manage them:

-• Azure Arc-enabled Servers (Hybrid Servers): Connecting on-prem servers to Azure Arc is free, but if you enable add-on services (for example, Azure Monitor for logs, Microsoft Defender for Cloud for security, Azure Policy Guest Configuration, or Update Management), those are billed per use or node.
-To optimize, enable only the services that are needed for each server.
-For instance, you might use Azure Arc mainly for inventory and updating patch status (minimal cost) and only turn on full Log Analytics monitoring for critical servers.
-Microsoft provides bundling options via Defender plans (Plan 2 bundles multiple capabilities) – leveraging a bundle can be cheaper than piecemeal enabling of individual services.
+• Azure Arc-enabled Servers (Hybrid Servers): Connecting on-premises servers to Azure Arc is free; however, enabling add-on services (for example, Azure Monitor for logs, Microsoft Defender for Cloud, Azure Policy Guest Configuration, or Update Management) incurs billing per use or node.
+To optimize, enable only the services required for each server.
+For instance, you might use Azure Arc primarily for inventory and updating patch status (at minimal cost) and only enable full Log Analytics monitoring for critical servers.
+Microsoft offers bundling options through Defender plans (Plan 2 bundles multiple capabilities).
+Leveraging a bundle can be more cost-effective than enabling individual services piecemeal.
 Also, if you have Windows Server licenses with active Software Assurance, note that some Arc server features (like Update Management, Change Tracking) are included at no extra cost under your existing entitlements, which can significantly reduce management tool costs if utilized.

 • SQL Server Licensing via Azure Arc: Perhaps the most game-changing cost feature is Azure Arc’s pay-as-you-go (PAYG) licensing option for SQL Server.
-Traditionally, an enterprise would license SQL Server for on-premises use via purchase (per core licenses, often under EA) or use license mobility with Software Assurance, etc. With Azure Arc, you have a new choice: connect your SQL Server instances to Azure Arc and pay for SQL licensing on an hourly/metered basis, just like an Azure SQL PaaS service.
+Traditionally, an enterprise would license SQL Server for on-premises use via purchase (typically per-core licenses, often under an Enterprise Agreement, or EA) or utilize license mobility with Software Assurance, etc. With Azure Arc, you have a new choice: connect your SQL Server instances to Azure Arc and pay for SQL licensing on an hourly/metered basis, just like an Azure SQL PaaS service.
 This means no upfront license purchase for those instances – instead, Azure bills per hour of usage are charged to your Azure subscription.
 For certain scenarios, this can greatly optimize costs.
 For example, if you need to deploy a SQL Server for a temporary project or a seasonal workload, you can avoid buying a full license and pay only for the hours/days it’s running.
 Azure Arc’s hourly SQL billing provides greater flexibility and potential savings for elastic workloads.
 Enterprises can thus scale SQL usage up or down without being tied to fixed license counts.
 However, for steady 24×7 workloads, pay-as-you-go may become more expensive over long periods than a traditional license – CIOs should analyze the break-even point.
-One optimization strategy is to use Arc’s PAYG licensing for burst and dev/test scenarios, while using existing SQL licenses (BYOL) for stable production instances.
-Azure Arc allows both: you can either attach a SQL Server with your license (just for centralized management) or enable the pay-as-you-go switch on that instance for Azure-based licensing.
+One optimization strategy is to utilize Arc’s PAYG licensing for burst and development/test scenarios, while utilizing existing SQL licenses (BYOL) for stable production instances.
+Azure Arc allows you to either attach a SQL Server with your license (just for centralized management) or enable the pay-as-you-go switch on that instance for Azure-based licensing.
 Flexibility to mix modes means you can optimize the cost per case.
 Always monitor your Arc-enabled SQL usage in Azure cost reports to ensure the consumption meets expectations.

 • Windows Server Licensing and Arc: Microsoft has introduced Azure Arc-based pay-as-you-go licensing for Windows Server, starting with newer versions (e.g. Windows Server 2025).
 In this model, instead of activating Windows Server with a product key tied to a purchased license, you can connect the server to Azure Arc and let Azure bill you per hour for OS usage.
 This effectively converts your on-prem server licensing into a cloud-like subscription.
 The benefit is similar to the SQL case: no large upfront licensing cost, and you get flexibility (and included benefits like automatic compliance with licensing rules and possibly not needing CALs in some cases).
 For instance, Windows Server 2025 pay-as-you-go via Arc does not require separate client access licenses (CALs) for that server – a significant saving for some scenarios.
-It’s important to note that currently, Microsoft’s terms around this require the customer to also have a base Windows Server license to use this option (a point under discussion).
+It’s worth noting that, currently, Microsoft’s terms regarding this option require the customer to also have a base Windows Server license (a point under discussion).
 As a CIO, you should track Microsoft’s evolving terms here.
-Optimization tip: Use Arc’s Windows Server PAYG licensing for new incremental server deployments or to cover short-term needs (e.g., a cluster of VMs for a project that runs for 6 months).
+Optimization tip: Utilize Arc’s Windows Server PAYG licensing for new incremental server deployments or to address short-term needs (e.g., a cluster of VMs for a project that lasts 6 months).
 Conversely, suppose you have many well-utilized Windows Servers with existing licenses.
-In that case, it might be cheaper to continue using your perpetual licenses or enterprise agreement entitlements rather than switching all to pay-as-you-go.
+In that case, it might be more cost-effective to continue using your perpetual licenses or enterprise agreement entitlements rather than switching to pay-as-you-go.
 Again, hybrid use is possible – you might license your base workload traditionally and use Arc PAYG for spikes or for older servers where buying new licenses isn’t desirable.

 • Extended Security Updates (ESU) via Arc: A practical cost optimization comes if you run legacy OS or SQL versions past end-of-support.
 Typically, Microsoft sells Extended Security Updates for such servers at hefty prices under volume licensing.
 Azure Arc provides an alternative path.
-For example, Windows Server 2012/R2 reached end of support in 2023.
+For example, Windows Server 2012/R2 reached the end of support in 2023.
 Still, by onboarding these servers to Azure Arc, you become eligible for Windows Server 2012 ESUs delivered via Azure Arc on a pay-as-you-go monthly basis.
 Instead of paying upfront for a year of ESU per server, you can pay monthly and even stop if you decommission or upgrade a server mid-year.
-The costs are billed through Azure (and thus can draw down your Azure commits) and can be lower risk since you pay only for the period you need updates.
-The Azure billing also means any negotiated Azure discount (Azure Consumption Discount under an EA) applies to these ESU costs, effectively giving you a cheaper rate than buying ESU via licensing.
+The costs are billed through Azure (and thus can draw down your Azure credits) and can be lower risk since you pay only for the period when updates are needed.
+The Azure billing also means that any negotiated Azure discount (Azure Consumption Discount under an EA) applies to these ESU costs, effectively giving you a lower rate than purchasing ESU via licensing.
 CIOs can optimize spend during legacy system transitions by using Arc-enabled ESU for 2012/2012R2 or even SQL Server 2012, buying time to upgrade while paying in a flexible, as-needed manner.
-Remember to unregister the server from ESU billing once upgraded to stop charges.
+Remember to unregister the server from ESU billing once it has been upgraded to prevent charges.

 • Leveraging Azure Hybrid Benefit & Existing Licenses: Azure Arc does not nullify your existing license investments; it can enhance their use.
-If you have Software Assurance on Windows or SQL licenses, you might use Azure Arc purely for management while still using those licenses (essentially a BYOL scenario).
+If you have Software Assurance on Windows or SQL licenses, you can use Azure Arc solely for management while still utilizing those licenses (essentially a Bring Your Own License, or BYOL, scenario).
 Ensure you apply Azure Hybrid Benefit where applicable.
 For instance, if you run Azure Arc-enabled SQL Managed Instance on your hardware, you could use your SQL Server Enterprise Edition licenses to cover the cores and only pay for Azure Arc management overhead (if any), rather than paying full price.
 Always check Microsoft’s licensing documentation for Arc to see how existing licenses can be applied.
 The key optimization is: don’t double-pay.
 If you have sufficient on-prem licenses, use Arc in a “bring-your-license” mode; if you are short on licenses or want to avoid buying more for growth, consider Arc’s pay-as-you-go to fill the gap.

-• Azure Consumption and Commitments: Remember that any pay-as-you-go costs incurred via Azure Arc (for SQL, Windows, or management services) will show up as Azure consumption on your bill.
+• Azure Consumption and Commitments: Please note that any pay-as-you-go costs incurred through Azure Arc (for SQL, Windows, or management services) will be reflected as Azure consumption on your bill.
 Under an Enterprise Agreement, they will draw down your monetary commitment (Microsoft Azure Consumption Commitment, MACC) if you have one, and they will also qualify for any Azure discount you’ve negotiated.
 This is a positive – it consolidates spend into your Azure budget.
 To optimize, forecast the Azure Arc-driven spend, and ensure you’ve accounted for it in your Azure commit.
-For example, if Arc-based SQL billing will cost roughly $50K/year based on projected usage, having that amount in your Azure annual commitment (or added on top of other Azure usage) can help you reach a higher discount tier or at least avoid overage at retail rates.
+For example, if Arc-based SQL billing will cost roughly $50/year based on projected usage, having that amount in your Azure annual commitment (or added on top of other Azure usage) can help you reach a higher discount tier or at least avoid overage at retail rates.
 Additionally, these costs can be tracked by tagging or separate resource groups for Arc-enabled resources in Azure Cost Management.
 This will let your FinOps or IT finance team optimize and report on Arc specifically.

-In summary, Azure Arc’s licensing flexibility is a double-edged sword: It can unlock savings and agility but requires active management to optimize cost.
+In summary, Azure Arc’s licensing flexibility is a double-edged sword: it can unlock savings and agility, but requires active management to optimize costs.

-CIOs should ask their software asset management and cloud cost management teams to establish policies for using pay-as-you-go via Arc vs. when to use existing licenses and continually review the cost-effectiveness.
+CIOs should ask their software asset management and cloud cost management teams to establish policies for using pay-as-you-go services via Arc, as well as when to utilize existing licenses, and continually review the cost-effectiveness.

 Technical Architecture Optimization for Azure Arc Deployment